LukePappa/myOS/text.md

 Any naturalistic justification for existence must presuppose some element of what it seeks to explain.
 To avoid such circular reasoning, it is thus necessary to posit a transcendent source of being--what may be called God.
 By this definition, God is above ontological categories, causality, and even the rules of logic.
 He is accordingly uncreated, unknowable, and wholly unrestrained in ability.

-Much as truth is seen by the intellect, the love of God is received by a pure heart.
-Like a feedback loop, agape purifies the heart further.
-Repentence and surrender starts this process.
+As truth is seen by the intellect, so the love of God is received by the purified heart--and that very love, once received, purifies the heart still more.
+To initiate this process one must repent and surrender to God.